5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Replacement Cost

-Replacement Cost is a better option, and choosing it will replace your boat with one of a similar make and quality.
+Replacement Cost is another option, and choosing it will replace your boat with one of a similar make and quality.
 Replacement cost policies pay you the cost to replace your boat, even if that cost is more than the ACV of your boat.

 Agreed Value

-For these reasons, we advise first-time boat owners to choose the Agreed Value option if offered.
-It is the best insurance option because it provides the most protection and—dare we say it—value.
+For these reasons, many first-time boat owners consider the Agreed Value option if offered.
+This can be advantageous because it provides specific coverage amounts established when the policy is purchased.

-With Agreed Value, you and your insurance carrier agree on the set value of your boat before you purchase the policy.
+With Agreed Value, you and your insurer agree on the set value of your boat before you purchase the policy.
 If the boat was a total loss (which can happen with less damage than you think), you’d receive the agreed value in return.

 And you don’t have to worry about depreciation.